joshbeckman/andjosh.github.io/_drafts/2020-06-24-ways-im-available-to-help.md

 - **Getting your first job in tech**.
 My own career path into and through tech was not traditional (or, I think, replicable).
 I also don't have the best grasp on the environments many bootcamps provide, so I will leave the advice for first jobs to those just leaving their first job.
 - **Getting hired at Big Tech companies**.
 I've only ever worked for small to mid-size startups, where I was able to control the vast majority of the hiring process, so I don't have any advice that you couldn't discover yourself through Google searches.
 - **Referrals that are unlikely to get serious consideration**.
 This may be the wrong stance, but I only refer people of make an introduction if I am exceedingly confident that both parties will strongly engage.
 That usually means I won't do it, and I save my sponsorship efforts for those individuals I already know.
+- **Connecting with you on LinkedIn**.
+I prefer having my LinkedIn profile accurately represent my actual network.
+This is so when people ask me for referrals, I genuinely know the people they’re asking about.
+To that end, I generally don’t accept connection requests from people I haven’t met in person, or haven’t talked to extensively through email.

 These lists aren't comprehensive, but I hope by being explicit about what I'm available to do then folks will feel more comfortable reaching out, For anything that isn't covered, writing a concise email to inquire is the best route!